Skip to main content

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE

-11. Create a DNS record pointing your canvas.ingress.domain configured in values.yaml to the load balancer created by the Ingress Nginx.
+9. Create a DNS record pointing your canvas.ingress.domain configured in values.yaml to the external address of the Traefik LoadBalancer service from the previous step.
 Use an A record for IP addresses or a CNAME/alias record for hostnames, depending on your DNS provider's capabilities.

 You have now deployed PaletteAI on your Kubernetes cluster.
-The cluster is configured to trust Dex as an identity provider.
-Assuming you have configured Dex with an OIDC connector, you can now log in to PaletteAI using your Identity Provider (IdP).
-Alternatively, you can use the default Dex local user to log in to PaletteAI.
+The cluster trusts Dex as an identity provider.
+If you configured Dex with an OIDC connector, log in to PaletteAI using your Identity Provider (IdP).
+Alternatively, if Dex local users are enabled, refer to Local Dex Users for the default admin credentials and customization options.

 If you need to make changes to PaletteAI, review the Helm Chart Configuration page.
-You can trigger an upgrade to the PaletteAI installation by updating the values.yaml file with the changes you want to make and issuing the following command.
+Trigger an upgrade to the PaletteAI installation by updating the values.yaml file with the changes you want and running the following command.

 --namespace mural-system --values values.yaml --wait